Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 • Consistency matters more than intensity—regular practice yields better results than occasional intense sessions

-Your hip flexors become chronically shortened and tight, pulling on your lumbar spine.
-Your glutes weaken from lack of activation, removing crucial support for your pelvis and lower back.
-Meanwhile, your spinal discs experience increased pressure—up to 40% more than when standing.
+Your hip flexors get chronically shortened and tight, pulling on your lumbar spine.
+Your glutes weaken from lack of use, removing critical support for your pelvis and lower back.
+Your spinal discs experience increased pressure (up to 40% more than when standing, according to the research I’ve read).

-Yoga addresses these issues through targeted stretching, strengthening, and spinal decompression.
-The poses in this sequence work synergistically to restore balance to your musculoskeletal system, providing both immediate relief and long-term prevention.
+Yoga addresses these problems through targeted stretching, strengthening, and spinal decompression.
+The poses in this sequence work together to restore balance to your musculoskeletal system.
+You get both immediate relief and long-term prevention if you stick with it.

 The Complete 6-Pose Sequence for Lower Back Pain Relief

-This carefully crafted sequence progresses from gentle relaxation to more active stretches, then back to restorative poses.
-Each position targets specific areas that become problematic from prolonged sitting, creating a comprehensive approach to back pain relief.
+I designed this sequence to progress from gentle relaxation to more active stretches, then back to restorative poses.
+Each position targets specific areas that become problematic from prolonged sitting.
+It’s a comprehensive approach that takes about 15-20 minutes total.

 1. Corpse Pose with Chair Support

-Starting with supported corpse pose allows your nervous system to shift from the stress of daily activities into a more receptive state for healing.
-This modification using a chair provides additional lumbar support while promoting spinal decompression.
+Starting with supported corpse pose helps your nervous system shift from the stress of daily activities into a more receptive state for healing.
+This modification using a chair provides extra lumbar support while promoting spinal decompression.

-Lie on your back with your calves resting on the seat of a sturdy chair, creating a 90-degree angle at your hips and knees.
-Your arms should rest comfortably at your sides, palms facing up.
-Allow your entire back to melt into the floor, feeling the gentle traction this position creates in your lumbar spine.
+Lie on your back with your calves resting on the seat of a sturdy chair.
+Your hips and knees should be at about 90 degrees.
+Let your arms rest comfortably at your sides, palms facing up.
+Allow your entire back to sink into the floor.
+You should feel gentle traction in your lumbar spine.
 Hold for 3-5 minutes, focusing on deep, relaxed breathing.

 2. Windshield Wipers

 This gentle spinal mobility exercise helps lubricate the joints in your lower back while providing a soothing massage effect.
-It’s particularly beneficial for people who experience stiffness after sitting for long periods.
+It’s particularly good for people who experience stiffness after sitting for long periods (which describes most of us).

-Remain lying on your back with knees bent and feet flat on the floor, hip-width apart.
-Keep your shoulders grounded as you slowly drop both knees to the right, pausing when you feel a gentle stretch in your left side.
+Stay lying on your back with knees bent and feet flat on the floor, hip-width apart.
+Keep your shoulders on the ground as you slowly drop both knees to the right.
+Pause when you feel a gentle stretch in your left side.
 Return to center, then repeat on the left side.
-Move slowly and smoothly, like windshield wipers in slow motion, for 8-10 repetitions on each side.
+Move slowly and smoothly, like windshield wipers in slow motion.
+Do 8-10 repetitions on each side.

 3. Knees to Chest

 This classic yoga pose for lower back pain provides immediate relief by creating space between your vertebrae and gently stretching the muscles along your spine.
-It’s also excellent for releasing tension in your hip flexors and lower back.
+It also releases tension in your hip flexors and lower back.

-Draw both knees toward your chest, wrapping your arms around your shins or behind your thighs if reaching your shins is uncomfortable.
+Draw both knees toward your chest.
+Wrap your arms around your shins, or behind your thighs if reaching your shins is uncomfortable.
 Gently rock side to side or in small circles to massage your lower back against the floor.
-If you experience knee discomfort, place a pillow between your chest and thighs.
+If you have knee issues, place a pillow between your chest and thighs.
 Hold for 1-2 minutes, breathing deeply into your back ribs.

 4. Downward Facing Hero Pose

-This restorative pose combines the benefits of a gentle backbend with hip flexor stretching, making it ideal for counteracting the forward-hunched position of desk work.
+This restorative pose combines the benefits of a gentle backbend with hip flexor stretching.
+It’s ideal for counteracting the forward-hunched position of desk work.
 The supported version makes it accessible for all flexibility levels.

 Kneel on the floor with your big toes touching and knees about hip-width apart.
 Place a bolster or several pillows lengthwise between your thighs.
 Slowly fold forward, resting your torso on the support with your arms relaxed alongside.
 If kneeling is uncomfortable, place a cushion between your calves and thighs.
 This pose should feel restful, not strenuous.
 Hold for 3-5 minutes, allowing your hip flexors to gradually release.